 Gastrointestinal perforation

-Cases of gastrointestinal perforations have been reported in patients at increased risk (e.g., history of diverticulitis, metastases to the gastrointestinal tract, concomitant use of medicinal product with a recognized risk of gastrointestinal perforation) treated with alectinib.
+Cases of gastrointestinal perforations have been reported in patients at increased risk (e.g., history of diverticulitis, metastases to the gastrointestinal tract, concomitant use of medicinal product with a recognised risk of gastrointestinal perforation) treated with alectinib.
 Discontinuation of Alecensa in patients who develop gastrointestinal perforation should be considered.
 Patients should be informed of the signs and symptoms of gastrointestinal perforations and advised to consult rapidly in case of occurrence.

 Photosensitivity